ericoporto/ags-manual-wiki/Setup.md

 Vertical sync

-This option enables vertical synchronisation mode, which reduces "tearing" effect on game image, but may decrease the game running speed.
+This option enables vertical synchronization mode, which reduces "tearing" effect on game image, but may decrease the game running speed.

 Use 85 Hz display